 - 1. Check the area surrounding the UPS system.
-Ensure the area is not cluttered, allowing free access to the unit. - 2.
-Ensure the air intakes (vents on the front door or panels) and the exhaust openings (on top of the UPM section) are not blocked. - 3.
-Ensure the operating environment is within the parameters specified in paragraph 3.2.2 and Chapter 10, "Product Specifications." - 4.
+Ensure the area is not cluttered, allowing free access to the unit - 2.
+Ensure the air intakes (vents on the front door and panel) and the exhaust opening (on top of the UPS cabinet) are not blocked. - 3.
+Ensure the operating environment is within the parameters specified in paragraph 3.2.1 and Chapter 10, "Product Specifications". - 4.
 Ensure the UPS is in Online mode (Online status indicator is illuminated).
 If an alarm lamp is illuminated or the Online status indicator is not illuminated, contact an Eaton service representative.